Martin Lewis reveals how to get £140 for FREE to put towards energy bills

 Martin Lewis, founder of Money Saving Expert, has offered advice on how to tackle rising energy costs and how to apply for £140 to help pay your bills if you are struggling.

-Energy prices are at an all-time high and are predicted to rise by 50% by April 2022, leaving many struggling to cover the costs and keen to save money on energy bills (opens in new tab).
-Now money saving expert Martin, who has previously offered advice on universal credit, (opens in new tab) email scams (opens in new tab), and low-income pay rises (opens in new tab), has shared important information about rising gas prices (opens in new tab) and energy costs.
+Energy prices are at an all-time high and are predicted to rise by 50% by April 2022, leaving many struggling to cover the costs and keen to save money on energy bills.
+Now money saving expert Martin, who has previously offered advice on universal credit, email scams, and low-income pay rises, has shared important information about rising gas prices and energy costs.

 Speaking on ITV’S Money Show Live, Martin revealed how to know if you are eligible for the Warm Home discount and apply for £140 to put towards energy bill payment.